WARH: AOR (1979–1986)

-In 1977, Norman sold the FM station to Doubleday Broadcasting Co., a subsidiary of publisher Doubleday and Company, who would boost the station's signal to cover most of the St. Louis radio market.
-The call sign was changed to WWWK, and later, KWK-FM, with the station simulcasting the album oriented rock (AOR) format of KWK (1380 AM, now KXFN).
-The stations called themselves "Stereo WK."
+In 1979, Norman sold the FM station to Doubleday Broadcasting Co., a subsidiary of publisher Doubleday and Company, who would boost the station's signal to cover most of the St. Louis radio market.
+Doubleday planned to change the call sign to KWK-FM to match its KWK (1380 AM); however, the Federal Communications Commission (FCC) rejected the application in June 1979, ruling that Granite City and St. Louis were not sufficiently adjacent to permit the usage of conforming call signs, and that the usage of a "K" call sign on an Illinois station might cause confusion as to the station's location.
+In the interim, the station became WWWK on March 17, 1979.
+Doubleday appealed the decision; on July 6, 1981, the U.S. Court of Appeals ruled against the FCC and allowed the station to become KWK-FM, noting that WGNU-FM had already been authorized to identify as "Granite City–St. Louis" since 1973, and that the FCC had not produced any evidence of confusion in prior instances of a change from a "W" to "K" call sign.

+During this period, the station simulcast the album oriented rock (AOR) format of KWK as "Stereo WK".
 Doubleday sold the stations to Robinson Broadcasting in 1984.

-Top 40 (1986-1993)
+Top 40 (1986–1993)

-The simulcast ended in 1986, with AM 1380 flipping to oldies as KGLD, while FM 106.5 (now with the call sign KWK-FM) moved to a Top 40/CHR format.
+The simulcast ended in 1986, with AM 1380 flipping to oldies as KGLD, while KWK-FM moved to a Top 40/CHR format.
 The stations were sold to Chase Broadcasting in 1986.

-In February 1988, KWK-FM changed call letters to WKBQ-FM, and retained the Top 40 format, but would rebrand as "Q106.5."
+In February 1988, KWK (Note: The "-FM" suffix had been dropped in 1987.) changed call letters to WKBQ-FM, and retained the Top 40 format, but would rebrand as "Q106.5".
 After the market's CHR powerhouse station KHTR dropped its CHR format that November, WKBQ became the only Top 40 station in the market until the launch of KHTK in August 1989.
 When mid-1989 rolled along, WKBQ briefly went towards a rock-lean, but returned back to a mainstream direction by mid-1990.
-In September 1991, WKBQ-FM brought the morning team of "Steve & DC" to St. Louis from Birmingham, Alabama.
-In 1993, "Steve & DC" and WKBQ-FM faced controversy over the use of a racial epithet on the air.
+In September 1991, WKBQ-FM brought the morning team of Steve and DC to St. Louis from Birmingham, Alabama.
+In 1993, Steve and DC and WKBQ-FM faced controversy over the use of a racial epithet on the air.
 The following year, they aired an interview with a woman accusing a local broadcaster of harassing her, which may have contributed to his death by suicide in a small plane crash.
 Also in 1993, WKBQ-FM again was simulcast on AM 1380.